 Read more

 Prince Albert has more restaurants per resident than almost any town in the Western Cape, and each one draws on the same Karoo pantry: slow-roasted lamb, artisan cheeses from Gay’s Guernsey Dairy, cold pressed olive oil from Swartrivier Farm and seasonal produce from the surrounding valley.
-From a six-table kitchen that has served the same menu for 24 years to a working olive farm where lunch comes with mountain views and an olive tasting, here is where to eat in Prince Albert.
+From a six-table kitchen that has served the same menu for 24 years to a working olive farm where lunch comes with mountain views and an olive tasting, here is where to eat in Prince Albert and what each restaurant actually offers in 2026.

 Read more